FoxLisk/alttp-notes/glitches/ancillae/ancilla_tutorial.md

 How can we get this to happen?
 Let's load up the `Ice Palace -> Zora's Domain` preset and go to the prachack menu `Game State -> Remove Sprites` to get everything out of our way.

-First up, let's make sure our search index is 0. an easy way to do this is to place a bomb on land, and then walk to deep water and spam bombs (you may want to give yourself extra bombs).
+First up, let's make sure our search index is 0.
+Yours may already be (you should be able to see the sentry for this).
+If it's not, an easy way to set it to 0 is to place a bomb on land, and then walk to deep water and spam bombs (you may need to give yourself extra bombs).

 Next we'll need all 5 slots filled.
 The classic way to do this is with 2 bombs and 3 arrows, which will lead to these slots: